Home » Recipe Index » Indonesian » Quick Asian Pickled Cucumbers – Acar Timun

 Quick Asian Pickled Cucumbers – Acar Timun

-Asian pickled cucumbers, or acar timun in Indonesia, are a tangy and refreshing side dish that adds a burst of flavor to any meal.
-Marinated in vinegar, sugar, and spices, they offer a perfect balance of sweet, sour, and savory notes.
+Asian pickled cucumbers, or Acar Timun in Indonesia, are a sweet, tangy and refreshing side dish that adds a burst of flavor to any meal.
+Marinated in vinegar, sugar, and salt, they offer a perfect balance of sweet, sour, and savory notes.

 Why You Will Love This Recipe